armandmasseaugit/portfolio/README.md

 **Turned job hunting into a personalized daily briefing**
 Developed an end-to-end system that automates job offer discovery across platforms and uses user feedback to train a machine learning model ranking jobs by relevance.
 The system combines data collection, model training, and deployment in a streamlined pipeline that delivers daily personalized recommendations via email and an interactive web app.
-> Stack: Python (Pandas, Kedro, pytest, requests), Scikit-learn, GitHub Actions (CI/CD), Streamlit, Airflow, Docker, AWS S3.
+> Stack: Python (Pandas, Kedro, pytest, requests), Scikit-learn, GitHub Actions, CI/CD, Streamlit, Airflow, Docker, AWS S3.

 ---